 In this article, I will highlight some of the best full-ride scholarships (along with some that are hopefully less known - less well-known = higher chance of winning, right?) and even leave you with some tips on how you can put your best foot forward when applying for these types of scholarships.

-Application deadline: January 20
+Application deadline: February 15

 The Coolidge Scholarship may be used by recipients at any American university.
 Anyone of any background, pursuing any academic discipline of study, may apply to this non-partisan, need-blind, program.

 Eligibility: Must be a current high school junior